vormiaphp/vormiaguardjs/README.md

 > **Laravel Users:**
 > If you are using Laravel, check out the official VormiaGuard PHP package for backend integration:

-> For backend setup, route registration, and middleware configuration, see the [VormiaGuardPHP README](https://github.com/vormiaphp/vormiaguardphp#readme) for complete instructions.

-For full documentation and usage examples, visit:

-- [GitHub Repository](https://github.com/your-org/vormiaguardjs) <!-- Replace with actual repo if different -->
-- [Packagist Package](https://packagist.org/packages/your-org/vormiaguardjs) <!-- Replace with actual package if applicable -->

 ---

 - Maintains Laravel session via Sanctum (cookies)